 Alternatively, if you’re using a soil mix that barely holds any water, your plants will not be able to take up water.

-Are a common problem on fiddle leaf figs. One of the most likely causes of these unsightly spots is overwatering.
+Brown spots are a common problem on fiddle leaf figs. One of the most likely causes of these unsightly spots is overwatering.

 Even if you are only watering your plants every few weeks, they may still be sitting in water.
 Poorly-draining soil mixes can cause your plants to sit in water for days on end, which leads to brown spots.